-- .
-What are the signs that staff should recognize as potential escalation of aggression? - · How should staff initially engage with an agitated visitor like Alex to avoid escalation?
+- What are the signs that staff should recognize as potential escalation or aggression? - How should staff initially engage with an agitated visitor like Alex to avoid escalation?

-2. Immediate Response:
+Immediate Response:

-- · What are the first steps staff should take in response to Alex's behavior? - Discuss the importance of maintaining a safe environment for other patients and staff during such confrontations.
+- What are the first steps staff should take in response to Alex's behavior? - Discuss the importance of maintaining a safe environment for other patients and staff during such confrontations.